Thumbstop

 Dive into a specific area—such as ‘Technology’—and make a note of the new angles you’re seeing, editing styles, and voice-over techniques.
 Bring these back to your ads.

-For example, let’s say I work at Ruggable—would applying the dramatic before-after style I found above work to show a room without and with a rug?
+For example, let’s say I work at Ruggable.
+Would applying the dramatic before-after style I found above work to show a room without and with a rug?

 4. Make your brand promise more specific

-Last year, researchers analyzed data from over 2,000 campaigns and published their findings in the Harvard Business Review
+In 2024, researchers analyzed data from over 2,000 campaigns and published their findings in the Harvard Business Review

 They evaluated ads based on whether the ads made an explicit and verifiable promise to customers.